Racism at work: how to stop discrimination in the workplace

 Processes matter when it comes to stopping racial discrimination in the workplace.
 Following a racist incident, companies should conduct a thorough review into which aspects of their organizational culture allowed the incident to occur, and address the issue so that such incidents are not repeated.

-Recruitment is a key process that should be analyzed: Black or Asian staff have to send over 60% more applications before they receive a response than white British applicants, according to 2019 research from the center for Social Investigation.
+Recruitment is a key process that should be analysed: Black or Asian staff have to send over 60% more applications before they receive a response than white British applicants, according to 2019 research from the centre for Social Investigation.

-Learn more about safeguarding your recruitment processes against discrimination in our seven-step guide.
+Learn more about safeguarding your recruitment processes against discrimination in our eight-step guide to inclusive recruitment.

 Deal with systemic racism at work